Facing

 The

-Maasai tribe sees lion hunting experience as a sign of bravery
+Maasai tribe saw lion hunting experience as a sign of bravery

 and personal achievement.
 In the past, when the lion population

-was high, the community encouraged solo lion hunting.
+was high, the community encouraged solo lion hunt.
 However,

-over the last ten years, due to the decline of the lion population,
+over the last several years, due to the decline of the lion population,

 mainly because of rabies and canine distemper virus, the community

-has adapted a new rule that encourages warriors to hunt in groups
+adapted a new rule that encouraged warriors to hunt in groups

 instead of solo lion hunt.
 Group hunting, known in Maasai as

-olamayio, gives the lion population a chance to grow.
+olamayio, gave the lion population a chance to grow.

 According

-to Maasai customary laws, the warriors are not allowed to hunt
+to Maasai customary laws, the warriors were not allowed to hunt

 a lion, suffering from drought, snared or poison.
 The Maasai

-believe that females are the bearers of life in every species.
+believed that female lions are the bearers of life in every species.

-As a such, it is prohibited to hunt a female lion-- unless the
+As a matter of fact, it was prohibited to hunt a female lion-- unless the

-lioness has posed threat to human or livestock.
+lioness posed threat to livestock or human life.

 The

-Maasai understands that lions are important to the savanna's
+Maasai well understood that lions are important to the savanna's

-ecology and culture.
-For that reason, the Maasai takes extra
+ecology.
+For that reason, the Maasai took extra

 caution when it comes to lion hunt.
-The Maasai warriors do not
+The Maasai warriors did not

 just go out and hunt lions because they can.
-The rules are there
+The rules were there

 Lion

-hunting experience allows the Maasai warriors to show off their
+hunting experience allowed the Maasai warriors to show off their

 fighting ability on a non-human target.
 At the end of each age-set,

-usually after 10-15 years, the warriors must count all the lions
+usually after 10-15 years, the warriors would count all the lions

-hunted, then compare them with those hunted by the previous
+hunted, then compared with those hunted by the previous

 Hunting